MerlinDesigns/hardware/em-controller-2/README.md

 # Em Controller Version 2
-This smaller Em controller, also affectionately nicknamed "Springspinne" (german for jumping spider), is a hand-held all-button game controller based on the [Em controller](../em-controller) with a focus on being more compact and easier to build.
+This smaller Em controller, also affectionately nicknamed "Springspinne" (German for jumping spider), is a hand-held all-button game controller based on the [Em controller](../em-controller) with a focus on being more compact and easier to build.
 It's running the amazing [GP2040-CE](https://gp2040-ce.info/) firmware.

 ![Picture of the Em2 from the top.
 It has two buttons on the top left, two buttons on the top right, and three smaller menu buttons in a cluster in the middle.
 It is 3D printed in a red color with white hexagonal buttons.